 How To Propagate Neanthe Bella Parlor Palms

-Neanthe Bella is originally from Guatemala and grown from seed.
-Each year or season, fresh seed is harvested and shipped to the States where it is sprouted in flats or “cell packs”.
+Chamaedorea Bella is originally from Guatemala and grown from seed.
+Each year or season, fresh seed is harvested and shipped to the States, where it is sprouted in flats or “cell packs.”

 Sprouting can take 6-9 months from the time they are planted.
 Once the plants reach the desired height, usually 10-30 seedlings are selected and planted into larger containers.

-Some growers are beginning to look at the number of plants they use to plant with and are coming to the conclusion of – Less is More.
+Some growers are beginning to look at the number of plants they use to plant with and are coming to the conclusion that – Less is More.

-Imagine the plant you purchase even in a 6″ inch pot can already be 18-24 months old and the 10″ inch pot, 3 years old.
+Imagine the plant you purchase, even in a 6″ inch pot, can already be 18-24 months old, and the 10″ inch pot is 3 years old.
 Time is the reason palms generally cost more.

-Professional nurseries propagate Parlor Palms from seed, and you might want to try your hand at it.
+Professional nurseries propagate Chamaedorea elegans from seed, and you might want to try your hand at it.
 However, it is not difficult or complicated.
 But patience is required.

 You may wish to try propagation by division or separating these plants.
 This can be quite damaging to the plant.

-Generally speaking, you are better off simply buying another plant if you want another Parlor Palm.
+Generally speaking, you are better off simply buying another plant if you want another Bella palm plant.